coinos/coinos-server/README.md

-# Vancouver Bitcoin
+# Bitcoin Point of Sale Page

-This is the source code for http://vanbtc.ca/
+This is the source code for http://pos.bitcoincoop.org/

-The site includes a simple Point-of-Sale utility that merchants can run on a tablet or phone to convert dollars to bitcoins and receive payments from customers.
-See http://vanbtc.ca/calculator for an example.
+This is a simple Point-of-Sale page that merchants can run on a tablet or phone to convert dollars to bitcoins and receive payments from customers.

-A setup page allows anyone to configure some basic parameters like title, logo, address, exchange, and commission: http://vanbtc.ca/setup
+A setup page allows anyone to configure some basic parameters like title, logo, address, exchange, and commission: http://pos.bitcoincoop.org/setup

 These parameters can be saved and made available at a convenient URL.